wader/ansisvg/README.md

 # ansisvg

-Convert ANSI output to SVG.
+Convert ANSI to SVG.

-Pipe output from program thru ansisvg and it will output a SVG file on stdout.
+Pipe output from a program thru ansisvg and it will output a SVG file on stdout.
+Can be used to produce nice looking example output for presentations, include in markdown files etc.

 ```sh
 ./colortest | ansisvg > colortest.ansi.svg
  ```